LaurethTeX/Clustering/NEDtoREGION-FILE/KnownRegions.md

 ![Screen](https://raw.githubusercontent.com/LaurethTeX/Clustering/master/NEDtoREGION-FILE/Screenshot%202014-08-05%2015.12.22.png)

-As you can see, this can be very helpul with any application, you get to see what has been done and what can be expect from our results.
+As you can see, this can be very helpul with any application, you get to see what has been done and what can be expected from our cluseting test results.
+Particularly this RGB image correponds to this following wavelengths,

+* RED: I-band
+* Green: H-alpha
+* Blue: UV wide

 The details for every matched object in the region file can be accesed by `help(nedtoreg)`, and it will display the following:
 ```ipython